hucker/splint/README.md

 a set of named environment variables, and they are used as parameters to any functions that need them.

 Splint makes all lists, dictionaries, dataframes and sets that are passed as part of an environment immutable-ish in order to reduce the possibility of modifying the state of the environment.
-Python is dynamic, this feature is to prevent unexpected consequences.

-Any functions in a module that start with `env` are considered environment functions and they will be called with the current global environment and are expected to return additions being made to that environment.
+Any functions in a module that start with `env` are considered environment functions, and they will be called with the current global environment and are expected to return additions being made to that environment.
 The global environment is provided so you can see everything rather than making putting all the parameters in the function signature.